Dendroidal Segal spaces and infinity-operads: Segal operads

-As the functor $\gamma_*$ preserves filtered colimits, and as the class of simplicial weak equivalences is closed under filtered colimits, this ends the proof. \end{proof}
+in the homotopy category of $\sset^{\op\Omega}$ (corresponding to termwise weak equivalences of $\sset$).
+Therefore the map $K(X_0)\To W$ is a complete weak equivalence, and this ends the proof. \end{proof}

+\begin{rem} If we keep the notations used in the proof above, we may use the simplicial dendroidal set $W$ to obtain a canonical resolution of $X$ by a complete dendroidal Segal space: one may consider a fibrant resolution $W\To Y$ for the generalized Reedy model structure on $\sset^{\op\Omega}$.
+Then the map $X\To Y$ is a complete weak equivalence, and $Y$ is a complete dendroidal Segal space. \end{rem}

-\begin{prop} The functor $\gamma_*$ sends complete weak equivalences between dendroidal Segal spaces to Segal weak equivalences, and, for any dendroidal Segal space X, the map $\gamma^*\gamma_*(X)\To X$ is a complete weak equivalence. \end{prop}
+\begin{cor} The functor $\gamma_*$ sends complete weak equivalences between dendroidal Segal spaces to Segal weak equivalences, and, for any dendroidal Segal space X, the map $\gamma^*\gamma_*(X)\To X$ is a complete weak equivalence. \end{cor}